Maikel Aerts

 Maikel Aerts ([ˈmɑikəl ˈaːrts]; born 26 June 1976) is a Dutch former professional footballer who played as a goalkeeper.
+After his career, he became goalkeeping coach.

 Career

 Aerts started his career at FC Den Bosch.
 In his third season at Den Bosch, where he was the backup goalkeeper, he was suspended for 12 months by the KNVB after testing positive for cocaine – the first player to face a ban for substance abuse in the Dutch competitions.
 He ended up making 107 appearances for the club (1994–2001).
 A subsequent transfer to English club Wolverhampton Wanderers failed to go through due to Aerts refusing to take a drug test.
 Instead, he moved to Belgian side Germinal Beerschot in 2001, where he only made nine appearances due to an injury.
 During this period, Aerts' friend was murdered and his fiancé suffered a whiplash after a car accident.

 After a horrible year professionally and personally, he returned to the Netherlands, signing with RBC Roosendaal in 2002.
 There, he established himself as one of the better goalkeepers in the Eredivisie despite suffering a shoulder injury, which kept him sidelined for six months.
 As a result of his strong displays, Feyenoord signed him on 4 July 2004, who loaned directly back to RBC for another season before joining Feyenoord's first team set-up.

 After some serious mistakes during the 2005–06 season, including a direct pass to opposing FC Twente striker Blaise Nkufo, Aerts benched by head coach Erwin Koeman and in July 2006 he was demoted to the club's reserve team.
 After being transfer listed by Feyenoord and having trialled at Vitesse and English club West Bromwich Albion, Aerts eventually decided to sign a two-year contract with Willem II on 18 June 2007; a club he had been loaned out to the six months before.
 He had made his first appearance on loan for Willem II on 3 February 2007, an Eredivisie match against Heracles Almelo.